hjerner-i-team/CREPE/hardware/README.md

 # Rock, Paper, Scissors demonstration
 A demonstration of the CREPE communication framwork utilizing hardware, sensor data and network communications.

-Data is captured and transmitted to CREPE.
-Results recieved from CREPE are displayed on integrated LCD display.

 ### Intention
 This demonstration is a simple example use case of the CREPE framework, demonstrating how CREPE allows for seemless and effortless experimentation with biological neurons.

-The demo setup will capture the IR profile of a rock/paper/scissor and trasmitt this in json format throigh wifi to CREPE.
+The demo setup will capture the IR profile of a rock/paper/scissor and trasnmitt this in json format through wifi to CREPE.
 CREPE will communcate the data further to the biological neurons, interpretate the results and transmitt these back to the demo setup, which will display the result on a display.

 ### Setup of demo, physical components and configuraton

-The components used in the setup:
+**Components:**
 - Arudino Uno
   - [Datasheet](https://www.terraelectronica.ru/pdf/show?pdf_file=%2Fz%2FDatasheet%2FU%2FUNO_R3(CH340G).pdf&fbclid=IwAR2FrlMjTS1hMZOYdpzgNwjVe-th5LTBIL-3l3MgKYxddCArinXqffufGAc)
 - ESP8266 SMT module (Wifi module)